 A study of the principles and practices essential to biblical interpretation with an emphasis on the conservative, grammatical-historical-contextual method, presupposing the inerrancy of Scripture.
 Special attention will also be given to the interpretation of the various genres of Scripture, including poetry, narrative, epistolary and apocalyptic literature.
 Identical to SOT 635.
-Distance Learning, three credits.
+Online,.

-SNT 650 New Testament Theology
+SNT 650 New Testament Theology (3 credits)

 Application of the principles and methods of biblical theology to the study of the New Testament, with particular focus on the Kingdom of God.
 Identical to STh 650.
-First semester, Distance Learning, three credits.
+First semester.
+Online.

-SNT 681 New Testament Introduction
+SNT 681 New Testament Introduction (3 credits)

 The canon and text of the New Testament: composition, authorship, date and content of each book.
 The course gives special attention to the current Greek text controversy.
-Both semesters, Distance Learning, two credits.
+Second semester, Online.
 Excludes: SNT 620.

-SNT 685 Biblical Geography & Archaeology

-A study of the geographical features and important archaeological discoveries of the Holy Land, enhancing the understanding of both the Old and New Testaments.
+SNT 685 Biblical Geography & Archaeology (3 credits) A study of the geographical features and important archaeological discoveries of the Holy Land, enhancing the understanding of both the Old and New Testaments.
 Identical to SOT 685 and SPM 685.
-Three credits.

-SNT 697 Holy Land Studies
+SNT 697 Holy Land Studies (3 credits)

 An in-depth study tour of Bible lands, visiting the sites of the major events of the Old and New Testaments.
 Course requirements include assigned reading and papers.
 Identical to SOT 697, SPM 697 and SCH 697.
-Three credits.

-SNT 698 Journeys of Paul
+SNT 698 Journeys of Paul (3 credits)

 A study tour focusing on many sites of the missionary travels of the Apostle Paul, including Asia Minor, Greece and Rome.
 Course requirements include assigned readings and papers.
 Identical to SOT 698, SPM 698 and SCH 698.
-Three credits.

-SNT 703 Exegesis of Paul's Epistles
+SNT 703 Exegesis of Paul's Epistles (3 credits)

 Readings in the Greek text of Paul's epistles, emphasizing translation, syntax and exegesis with application to sermon development.
 Includes writing in sermonic and exegesis-paper styles and dissertation style.
-Three credits.
 Prerequisite: SNT 622.